P1-FemCoders-BCN/functions-exercises-php/README.md

 ### Instructions
 1. git clone <repository> (the folder has to be inside the htdocs folder of xampp or mamp).
 2. To install phpUnit: composer require --dev phpunit/phpunit
+3. To install composer: composer i
-3. To run a test: ./vendor/bin/phpunit tests/TestFileName.php
+4. To run a test: ./vendor/bin/phpunit tests/TestFileName.php
-4. For this exercise it will not be necessary to use a server, so it's not required to have xampp or mamp turned on for running the tests, however, there is an index.php file with information you can rely on, so having the server turned on is required.
+5. For this exercise it will not be necessary to use a server, so it's not required to have xampp or mamp turned on for running the tests, however, there is an index.php file with information you can rely on, so having the server turned on is required.

 ### Rules
 1. Start with the Functions.php file, once you have finished it move on to the Store.php file and finally complete the Item.php file exercise.